NicolasPetton/Indium/sphinx-doc/setup.rst

 To connect to a tab, run from Emacs: ::

-  M-x jade-connect-to-chrome
+  M-x indium-connect-to-chrome

 .. _local-files:

 Using local files when debugging
 --------------------------------

-Jade can use local files when debugging, or to set breakpoints.
+Indium can use local files when debugging, or to set breakpoints.

 ..
 HINT:: When using ``NodeJS``, or when the connected tab uses the ``file://``
-          URL, Jade will by itself use local files from disk.
+          URL, Indium will by itself use local files from disk.
 In this case there is nothing to setup.

-If the Chrome connection uses the ``http://`` or ``https://`` protocol, you will have to tell Jade where to find the corresponding JavaScript files on disk by setting up a workspace.
+If the Chrome connection uses the ``http://`` or ``https://`` protocol, you will have to tell Indium where to find the corresponding JavaScript files on disk by setting up a workspace.

-To do that, place an empty ``.jade`` marker file in the root folder where your **web server serves static files**.
+To do that, place an empty ``.indium`` marker file in the root folder where your **web server serves static files**.

-The ``.jade`` file should not always be placed in the directory that contains your JavaScript files.
+The ``.indium`` file should not always be placed in the directory that contains your JavaScript files.
 It has to be in the root folder containing static files.
 Most of the time, it is at least one level above.